 If script injection is restricted by the Content Security Policy (CSP) in your tested Electron application, TestComplete will not be able to access internal objects of the application.

 To be able to create tests for such applications, you need to disable the policy that restricts script injection.
 To do that, remove the

 Content-Security-Policy header from your application pages.

 Create a separate test build of your application with the policy disabled, for testing purpose only.
 Do not deploy your application with the policy disabled, as it may impair your application security.

 You can find more information about CSP and on how to work with it at:

 -tearOffNodeObjects command-line argument in the TestedApps editor.

-Creating cross-platform web tests for Electron applications is currently not supported.
+Running cross-platform web tests for Electron applications in remote environments is not supported.